MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-a-report-server-database-connection-ssrs-configuration-manager.md

 ---
 title: "Configure a report server database connection (Report Server Configuration Manager)"
-description: "Each report server instance requires a connection to the report server database that stores reports, shared data sources, resources, and metadata managed by the server."
+description: "Learn about how each instance requires a connection to the report server database that stores reports, shared data sources, and metadata managed by the server."
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 08/01/2024
+ms.date: 08/02/2024
 ms.service: reporting-services
 ms.subservice: report-server
 ms.topic: conceptual